2010–11 Liverpool F.C. season: September

 In September, Liverpool struggled and recorded a winless month in Premier League matches.
 On 12 September, the away match against Birmingham City ended goalless, with Pepe Reina named Man of the Match following several key saves in a match where Birmingham had the upper hand.
 Liverpool could have won, however, as Gerrard had a penalty claim waved away in the first half.

 Four days later, the side started the group stage phase of the Europa League with a comfortable victory against Steaua București at Anfield.
 Inside the first minute, Joe Cole took advantage of a defensive slip to score the opening goal.
-Despite Steaua drawing level within a quarter of an hour, Liverpool cruised to victory in the second half, with N'Gog scoring twice, including his first ever penalty for the club.
+Despite Steaua drawing level within a quarter of an hour, Liverpool cruised to victory in the second half, with Ngog scoring twice, including his first ever penalty for the club.
 Lucas also scored his first of the season.

 The following Sunday (19 September) was the first North West derby of the season, with Liverpool travelling to Old Trafford to face Manchester United.
 Two goals from Dimitar Berbatov, including a bicycle kick, saw United go into a 2–0 cushion with half an hour left, when Fernando Torres won a penalty, being pulled down by Nemanja Vidić.
 With Gerrard scoring from the spot, Liverpool's hopes were reinvigorated, and when Torres was pulled down outside the box, Gerrard took the free kick with great precision, drawing Liverpool level, kissing the TV camera in celebration.
 The Liverpool joy was short-lived, as Berbatov scored his third goal from a header less than ten minutes from time.
 This meant Liverpool had only five points from five games, but with two home matches against unfancied sides coming up next.